Spouse Exemption for Inheritance Tax: A Guide for UK Families

 How does the spouse exemption work when transferring assets between spouses?

 The spouse exemption works by allowing spouses to transfer assets between each other without incurring Inheritance Tax.
 This includes assets such as property, investments, and other wealth.
-Understanding how this exemption applies to your estate is crucial for effective estate planning and minimizing Inheritance Tax liability.
+Understanding how this exemption applies to your estate is crucial for effective estate planning and reducing Inheritance Tax liability.

 What are the current Inheritance Tax rates and allowances for spouses in the UK?